 An official statement accompanies the issuance of bonds, notes, and publicly sold certificates of participation offered for sale by the State or its public authorities.
 This statement is prepared by the issuer and describes the issuer, the project or program being financed, and the security behind the bond issue.
-In addition, where payment of debt service is made primarily with State moneys, this statement includes the State's Annual Information Statement (AIS), which includes recent and projected fiscal and economic trends and developments that bear reasonably on the credit strength of the issue.
+In addition, where payment of debt service is made primarily with State moneys, this statement incorporates the AIS, which includes recent and projected fiscal and economic trends and developments that bear reasonably on the credit strength of the issue.
 It discusses potential legal, fiscal, or economic problems facing the issuer, State government, and other relevant major governmental jurisdictions.
 Its primary purpose is to provide prospective bond or note purchasers sufficient information to make informed decisions on the creditworthiness of the issue.